lon5948/LLM-for-GoFreight-API-Guide/README.md

 Within `engine.py`, the `ProcessingEngine` class is defined.
 This class is tasked with the processing of user queries.
 It formulates the requests to the language model and interprets the responses to provide answers.

 #### Chat Interface Handler (`chat.py`)
 The `chat.py` file manages the chat interface.
-It is in charge of storing the conversation history and sending requests to the OpenAI or AWS Bedrock API.
+It is in charge of storing the conversation history and sending requests to the AWS Bedrock API.

 #### Component Orchestrator (`agent.py`)
 `agent.py` acts as the orchestrator for all the separate components.
 It is responsible for loading the system and user prompts and starting the chat and processing engines.